 Individuals who are arrested and charged with a crime for the first time are often filled with confusion and fear.
 Uncertainties about their future and the criminal justice process, in general, are just some of their common concerns.
 It’s important to understand that being arrested for a crime does not automatically mean jail time or even a conviction.
 With the help of a committed defense attorney, you may be able to avoid both.

 If you are a first time offender, Alejandro Martinez will do everything within his power to help you avoid a criminal conviction.
-Contact Law Office of Alejandro Martinez, PLLC today if you have been charged with your first offense in Travis, Williamson, Hays, Bastrop, or Caldwell county.
-This includes the cities Austin, Pflugerville, Round Rock, Cedar Park, Georgetown, Leander, Killeen, Temple, San Marcos, Bastrop, Lockhart and surrounding areas.
+Contact Law Office of Alejandro Martinez, PLLC, today if you have been charged with your first offense in Travis, Williamson or Hays County.
+This includes the cities Austin, Pflugerville, Georgetown, Round Rock, Cedar Park, Leander, San Marcos and surrounding areas.

-The typical approach that the criminal justice system takes towards first time offenders is one of rehabilitation.
-The general idea is to prevent the first time offender from becoming a repeat offender.
+The typical approach that the criminal justice system takes towards first-time offenders is one of rehabilitation.
+The general idea is to prevent first-time offender from becoming a repeat offender.
 The options that are usually available to most first time offenders include: